 This should be a pretty logical point to make.
-In general, when things are going smoothly in your house, and you and your spouse are getting along with one another, it is less likely that you would file for divorce than if You two were fighting with one another and unable to parents are children as a team.
-Likewise, if you and your co-parent are getting along in your post-divorce life together, then a child custody case where a modification or enforcement is sought will be less likely.
+In general, when things are going smoothly in your house, and you and your spouse are getting along, it is less likely that you would file for divorce than if You two were fighting with one another and unable to parent our children a team.
+Likewise, if you and your co-parent are getting together in your post-divorce life, then a child custody case where a modification or enforcement is sought will be less likely.

 Family law attorneys see this phenomenon happening in our practices all the time.
-Rather than dealing with a problem when it is relatively small, a family will let a minor issue fester until it grows into a major problem.
+Rather than dealing with a problem when it is relatively small, a family will let a minor issue fester until it grows into a significant problem.
 At that point, the major problem cannot be dealt with on any meaningful level by two parents or two co-parents.
 Once the problem grows, it becomes more significant.
 The only hey court can seemingly solve the issue one way or the other.
-A penny’s worth of prevention is worth a pound’s worth of cure, as the old saying goes.
+As the old saying goes, a penny's worth of prevention is worth a pound's worth of cure.
 The same can be said when applied to Texas family law cases.

-If we are talking about how to avoid the need to file for divorce or file a child custody case in the wake of the pandemic, I would tell you to address the problem directly with the other party as quickly as you can.
-I understand that not everyone has the tools in their toolbox to deal with difficult interpersonal communication issues or other family matters all that well.
-However, if your goal is to avoid having to file a family lawsuit, you should try to make do with the skills you have to address the problem on whatever level you can.
+If we are talking about avoiding the need to file for divorce or file a child custody case in the wake of the pandemic, I would tell you to address the problem directly with the other party as quickly as possible.
+I understand that not everyone has the tools in their toolbox to deal with complex interpersonal communication issues or other family matters all that well.
+However, if your goal is to avoid having to file a family lawsuit, you should try to do the skills you have to address the problem on whatever level you can.

 Consider the different stress points brought about by the COVID-19 pandemic

 there are many stress points associated with this virus that are not unique to these times.
-However, one of the unique parts of this virus is that we are more concerned now with our health than in normal times.
-Even in typical stressful times, we are not overly concerned with our health.
+However, one of the individual parts of this virus is that we are more concerned now with our health than in standard times.
+Even in typical stressful times, we are not overly worried about our health.
 There may be other more valid concerns to be aware of, but our actual health daily is likely not going to be one of those concerns.
 That is not the case with this pandemic.
-We're all very aware of the risks associated with the virus and are aware of reducing the spread of it.
+We're all very aware of the risks associated with the virus and are aware of reducing its spread.

-If you and your family are living in a post-divorce world where you are trying to navigate the pandemic and ensure that family court orders are followed, then you may have run into issues with your Co-parent regarding the health and safety of your child during this time.
+Suppose you and your family are living in a post-divorce world where you are trying to navigate the pandemic and ensure that family court orders are followed.
+In that case, you may have run into issues with your Co-parent regarding the health and safety of your child during this time.
 It should not come as much of a shock that many co-parents feel that the other parent in their child's life is not doing enough to protect that child from illness.
 This was likely a concern before the start of the pandemic.
-However, now that we are in the teeth of the curve in this part of the world, it is more likely than not that you're concerned in this area to have become especially heightened.
+However, now that we are in the teeth of the curve in this part of the world, it is more likely than not that you're concerned in this area to have become significantly heightened.

-So, if your co-parent has been wrongfully denying you time with your child or is attempting to place restrictions on the activities that you engage in with your child during your periods of possession, that is a stress point that may lead to a child custody case in the future.
-Again, during normal times the desire to take your child on a trip or to the beach during your periods of possession would likely not be a big deal.
-However, when many people are alarmed at any degree of socializing, then That sort of behavior could become worrisome and a point of stress.
+So, suppose your co-parent has been wrongfully denying you time with your child or is attempting to place restrictions on the activities that you engage in with your child during your periods of possession.
+In that case, that is a stress point that may lead to a child custody case in the future.
+Again, during regular times the desire to take your child on a trip or to the beach during your periods of possession would likely not be a big deal.
+However, when many people are alarmed at any degree of socializing, that sort of behavior could become worrisome and a point of stress.
 You need to gauge the situation for yourself and address problems regarding the health and safety of every child before moving forward with an activity.

 Money woes and financial stresses

-We can now discuss some of the non-health-related stresses that may increase the divorce and child custody case filing rates in our area.
+We can now discuss some of the non-health-related stresses that may increase our area's divorce and child custody case filing rates.
 On top of the already mentioned health risks associated with the virus, we have seen some pretty steady hits to our economy regarding job losses.
 Not only has the national economy taken a hit since the beginning of this pandemic, but our local economy, especially in the oil and gas industry, has been hit especially hard.
 With fewer people able and willing to travel, there has been a sharp decline in petroleum products' needs.
 Fewer wells being drilled means fewer people needing to work on oil rigs.
 There is also a ripple effect on other industries associated with oil and gas in our area.

-The trouble with paying child support is that the responsibility is not a one-time thing that goes away after a short period of time.
-Rather, child support is like the waves at the beach: they keep coming.
+The trouble with paying child support is that the responsibility is not a one-time thing that goes away after a short period.
+Instead, child support is like the waves at the beach: they keep coming.
 If you get knocked down once by the inability to pay child support, and you cannot quickly gather yourself and find a steady stream of income, you will be knocked over again and again and again.
-Your former divorce attorney in the family court judge will not be keeping an eye out for you to make sure that your income is sufficient to pay the bills.
+Your former divorce attorney in the family court judge will not be keeping an eye out for you to ensure that your income is sufficient to pay the bills.

 Questions about the material contained in this blog post?
 Contact the Law Office of Bryan Fagan